YoinkBird/cyclesafe/report/report.md

 * create test train-test-eval plan
 * create model (set parameters, build model, report about process involved)
 * assess model - interpret according to domain knowledge and test/train. revise parameters and start over as needed.
-start with simple DecisionTree, move to more efficient models later

-@STUB: why dectree suited to problem
+The modeling phase was revisited several times as part of the rapid-implementation strategy.
+In essence, the first iteration started with a simple placeholder model and by the final iteration had been transformed into an application-specific model suited for real-world implementation.

+As determined during the data understanding phase, the dataset is mostly categorical.
-Decision Trees are well suited for analysing categorical data.
+Therefore, each model is based on a decision tree algorithm, which are well suited for analysing categorical data.

 @DATADESC: Most of the features in the dataset are categorical, and most of the continuous features have discrete values and can be used as categorical features.